jdferreira/following-thebennybox-tutorial/README.md

 ## Videos #4, #5 and #6

 There is a `cgmath` crate that implements the basic 2-, 3- and 4-dimensional algebra objects (vectors, matrices, quaternions and the like).
 I will rely on that and not implement my own.
 Since these videos were all about this algebra stuff, I did not code anything, except the necessary boilerplate to include the `cgmath` create in the project.

+## Video #7

+The original series uses *a lot* of static code and global state.
+Rust doesn't like that (and neither do I, that's one of the reasons to do this in Rust), so we have to circumvent that.
+Furthermore, `glium` provides a stateless mechanism to draw on the screen, and as such each draw method requires, among other things, the parameters needed to perform the drawing.
+This contrasts with how thebennybox does it, since the Java library they are using provides ways to set state upfront.

+As such, I included a `DrawParameters` instance inside the `Window` struct, which controls how the drawing is performed.
+I can, therefore, setup an instance-level state and not worry about that in the future.
+(Let's see if that's what I really want, though.
+Maybe glium's approach works better!
+But I don't want to keep copying the parameters from function to function so let's say this premature optimization serves both ergonomics and performance.)

+The changes here were, therefore:

+- inclusion of a `DrawParameters` instance in the `Window` struct: this required me to include a lifetime parameter to `Window` and `MainComponent`;
+- creation of the `DrawParameters` instance to be used on all drawings later on, enabling depth test and culling;
+- implementation of an auxiliary `Frame` object (a pair containing a mutable reference to the `glium::Frame` being drawn on and an immutable reference to the window's draw parameters) that contains the actual rendering methods, akin to thebennybox's `RenderUtils`.
+The engine communicates with the rendering phase by providing a callback that operates on one of these `Frame` instances and thus can draw only based on the methods implemented with this type.
+The rendering on the window is then controlled by the `Window`, which creates a `Frame`, executes the callback and swaps the buffers.